BazsiBazsi0/EEG-ML/docs/getting-started/getting-started.md

 ## Model Training and Evaluation

-After upsampling the dataset, machine learning models are trained using various algorithms, such as Common Spacial Patterns, XDAWN and Neural Networks.
+After upsampling the dataset, machine learning models are trained using various algorithms.
 The models are evaluated using metrics such as accuracy, precision, recall, and F1-score to assess their performance in classifying the EEG motor movement/imagery data.